 Here's a brief explanation of each category.

 The Costco list is a sub-category of "Food I'm Out Of or Almost Out Of."
 Keeping Costco items separate helps me decide which store I should go to (I hate going to both Costco and a grocery store on the same day).
 Often, there's overlap, so if I need, say, lettuce, I can get that at the grocery store if I also need items Costco doesn't have, like fresh herbs.
 I prefer to get lettuce at Costco because it's soooo much cheaper (and usually better), but I will buy at the grocery store to avoid making two stops.
 Sometimes I'll also forego items at either store and modify my meal plan in order to avoid two stops.
 Whatever I decide, having separate grocery lists help immensely in making the most practical shopping choice.

 Keeping Costco items separate isn't so much about how to save money on groceries as it is about making life a little easier.
-(Time is valuable, too!)
+(Your time is valuable, too!)
 However, I will say that my preference is to go to Costco, because I can just save so much money on food there.
 The annual membership fee more than pays for itself--sometimes their items are so much cheaper than the grocery store, I don't know how they stay in business!
-And with other perks like gas, prescriptions, optical services, and more, membership is a no-brainer for us.
+And with other perks like gas, prescriptions, optical services, and more, membership is a no-brainer.

 Food to Use Up